A Time Clock That Works in the Bay

 - ✔A DMS "job clock" is not a payroll clock.
 It measures tech efficiency, not the hours you legally have to pay and keep records of.

-That's the split no generic clock handles well.
-So below, we break down the best pick for each kind of shop.
+That's the split that no generic clock handles well.
+So, what time clock is the best choice and why?
+Below, we answer those questions and more, breaking down the best pick for each kind of shop.

 What Auto Repair Shops Actually Want

-You want to trust the hours.
-When a tech's check doesn't match what they think they flagged, the argument lands on your desk, every single payday.
-So the first thing you want is a record nobody can argue with: who clocked in, who clocked out, down to the minute.
+When a tech's check doesn't match what they think they flagged, the argument lands on your desk every single payday.
+So, the first thing you want is a record nobody can argue with: Who clocked in and who clocked out, down to the minute.

 When shops choose a time clock, they're really trying to make payroll stop hurting.
 But the right pick shifts with what you need most.
 Some need the flat-rate math handled for them.
-Others just need to stop buddy punching, or keep one location running cheap.
+Others just need to stop buddy punching or keep one location running cheaply.
 That's why there's no single winner, only a best one for each.

 Quick Picks: The Best Time Clock Software for Auto Repair Shops at a Glance